teachresources/RPP/u9/index.md

 ================================

 Principal component methods are used to summarize and visualize the information contained in a large multivariate data sets.
-Here, we provide practical examples and course videos to compute and interpret principal component methods (PCA, CA, MCA, MFA, etc) using R software.

 The following figure illustrates the type of analysis to be performed depending on the type of variables contained in the data set.